harshakkkkkkkk/ROSProjects/HuntTheTurtle/README.md

-# 🐢 Hunt The Turtle – Controller & Spawner Scripts
+# 🐢 Hunt The Turtle – ROS 2 TurtleSim

 This project simulates a dynamic game of **turtle chasing** using ROS 2 and the `turtlesim` simulator.
 A central controller (`turtle1`) is used to **chase and remove spawned turtles** from the simulation.